 Actually, bankruptcy does not erase all types of debt.

 Dischargeable debts are erased through bankruptcy, including credit cards, medical bills, personal loans, and other types of debt.

 Nondischargeable debts are not erased through bankruptcy and must be paid back after filing, including student loans, back spousal and child support payments, newer tax liabilities, and certain other types of debt.

 - It is better to pay back your debts than to file for bankruptcy.

-Certainly if you can reasonably pay back your debts you should.
+Certainly, if you can reasonably pay back your debts you should.
 However, if you cannot reasonably pay back your debt in the next few years, then filing for bankruptcy may be the better option for you.
 Carrying debt forward for many years is not a wise financial decision.
 Though filing for bankruptcy is a serious financial decision, it is not necessarily a bad decision.

 - Bankruptcy will ruin my financial future.

 Quite the opposite may be true.
 For many people filing for bankruptcy is a good decision for their financial future.
-If paying back your debts will take years, and include massive amounts of interest, or late-payment penalties, then erasing debts through bankruptcy is a wise financial choice.
+If paying back your debts will take years, and include massive amounts of interest, or late-payment penalties, erase debts through bankruptcy is a wise financial choice.
 Those years of payments can be directed to savings, investments, and retirement accounts, all of which better your financial future.